 Harvesting in Florida Keys Local Waters: When and Where?

-During the July two-day sport season, and regular lobster season (Aug.
-6 - March 31), NO snorkeling or diving is allowed within 300 feet of residential or commercial shoreline allowed.
+During the July two-day sport season (July 26-27, 2023) and regular lobster season, (Aug.
+6, 2023 - March 31, 2024), NO snorkeling or diving is allowed within 300 feet of residential or commercial shoreline.
 This includes canals and any public or private marinas.
+Night diving, defined as one hour after sunset and one hour prior to sunrise, is prohibited during the two-day sport season.

 In Marathon, this local rule applies during the the two-day sport season.